shokouhMotamedi/TodaysNews/README.md

 3- Retrofit with Kotlin Coroutine for API Call

-4- Assed the Readme file to project using a pull request
+4- Included the Readme file to the project using a pull request to practice:

-4- Actions onNewsClick and onAddToFavorite
+   Pull request - rebase - branching

+5- Actions for Navigation of onNewsClicked